Updated on: October 31, 2024

 Quick Comparison Table

-- Evaluate the features you get.
+- I evaluated the features you get with each free plan.
 Many free password managers limit their best features to paid plans.
-I looked for free plans that offer essential features like secure password generation, auto-save, and auto-fill.
+I looked for free plans that offer well-functioning essential features like secure password generation, auto-save, and auto-fill.
 Some, like Dashlane and RoboForm, even offer additional perks like password auditing and sharing.

 Risks & Disadvantages of Using a Free Password Manager